Arizona Guardianship and Conservatorship Attorneys: Compassionate Advocacy, Proven Expertise

 - Resolving Disputes: We employ mediation and alternative dispute resolution to find amicable solutions.
 We are ready, willing and able to litigate in Court if necessary.

-However, even if the person signed a power of attorney, sometimes the family has disputes or disagreements over whether the power of attorney is valid or whether the agent is making the right decisions or abusing the power.
+However, sometimes the family has disputes or disagreements over, for example, whether the power of attorney is valid or whether the agent is making the right decisions or abusing the power.
 Sometimes, third-parties, such as hospitals and banks, refuse to honor a power of attorney.
-In those and other cases, a guardianship, conservatorship or other proceeding may still be appropriate despite the power of attorney.
+In those and other cases, a guardianship, conservatorship or other proceeding may still be appropriate despite the power of attorney or other arrangements.

 Considering Arizona Guardianship or Conservatorship for a Loved One?